 Barbara passed away on August 15, 2013, at Spectrum Health Butterworth Hospital in Grand Rapids, Michigan, following a long illness.
 Initially appointed in the Department of English in 1998, she became a founding member of the Department of Classics in 2000.

 It is with deep regret that the Department of Classics and Mediterranean Studies at the University of Illinois Chicago announces the death of our former colleague Alexander MacGregor, retired associate professor of Classics specializing in Latin poetry.
 He passed away peacefully at his home in Chicago on August 8, 2013, after a brief but severe illness.
 He was a distinguished scholar and his love of teaching made him a gifted mentor, much admired by his students.
-A memorial service will be held at 10AM, on Saturday, September 14th at St. Ignatius Church in the Rogers Park neighborhood near Loyola.
-The service will be followed by a gathering of friends and family in the parish hall.
+A memorial service will be held at 10AM, on Saturday, September 14th at St.

 Bill Kemeza of Boston College High School reports the death of long-time APA member Brian P. Donaher.